 Glaucoma Overview (cont.)

 Glaucoma involves increased pressure within the eye.
 In the normal eye, a clear fluid called aqueous humor is produced in the rear chamber and flows through the pupil into the front chamber.
-Once in the front part of the eye, the fluid drains out of the eye through an area called the canals of Schlemm.
+Once in the front part of the eye, the fluid drains out of the eye through an area called the canal of Schlemm.
 Aqueous humor provides structural support, oxygen, and nutrition to tissues within the eye.

 - Increased IOP results from either increased production or decreased drainage of aqueous humor.
 The resulting increase in pressure within the eye may eventually damage the optic nerve.
 This increase in IOP is by far the most common risk factor for vision loss due to glaucoma, but it is not the only factor involved.